 VandalCARE: Report a Concern

-If you consider the situation you are a reporting an emergency, immediately call 9-1-1.
+If you consider the situation you are a reporting an emergency, call 9-1-1 immediately.

-File a report whenever you are concerned about a student, faculty or staff member.
+You should file a CARE Report whenever you are concerned about a student, faculty or staff member.
 Examples of types of behavior they might exhibit are included below.

 ...may interfere with learning activities and other functions of the university and might impact the participation of others.
 This includes being verbally abusive or intimidating to others or disrupting class activities.